Current News and Collaborations (last updated 2 July, 2008)

 In early 2001, Digital Himalaya received two new grants from the University of Cambridge Museum of Archaeology and Anthropology.
 The Frederick Williamson Memorial Fund and the Crowther-Beynon Fund both offered substantial new grant monies for the coming year.

-Collaboration with RGB Post, Ltd., London
+Collaboration with RGB Post, London

 Digital Himalaya has begun working in collaboration with RGB, a multimedia production firm in London.
 We are exploring methods for digitisation, encoding, and delivery under RGB's expert guidance, and hope to produce a preliminary DVD with them by the end of the year.